Skip to Content

 Attach a stem and leaf to the front of the apple, then flip it over and attach a stem and leaf to the back of the apple.

-Using glue gun to attach cardstock stem and leaf to top of apple craft.
+Using glue gun to attach cardstock stem and leaf to top of apple core craft.

-Two completely assembled craft stick apples showing black marker used to draw on four teardrop shaped seeds for core.
+Two completely assembled craft stick apple cores showing black marker used to draw on four teardrop shaped seeds for core.

 Now you can use twine to hang the apples or attach a magnet on the back.
 Another idea is to write your child’s name on the top or bottom of the apple.